kyle-rader/loki-cli/README.md

 SUBCOMMANDS:
-    fetch    Fetch with --prune deleting local branches pruned from the remote help     Print this message or the help of the given subcommand(s) new      Create a new branch from HEAD and push it to origin [aliases: n] pull     Pull with --prune deleting local branches pruned from the remote push     Push the current branch to origin with --set-upstream
+    fetch    Fetch with --prune deleting local branches pruned from the remote help     Print this message or the help of the given subcommand(s) new      Create a new branch from HEAD and push it to origin.
+Set a prefix for all new branch names with the env var LOKI_NEW_PREFIX [aliases: n] pull     Pull with --prune deleting local branches pruned from the remote push     Push the current branch to origin with --set-upstream
 ```